The Palomar Observatory Community

 Palomar Observatory is a research facility, but it is also a diverse and inclusive community of staff, astronomers and institutional partners, docent volunteers, educational partners, enthusiasts, visitors, and neighbors from Southern California and around the world.
 From the dedicated staff who keep the Observatory, telescopes, and instruments functioning, to the many members of the general public who visit us, all are welcome and encouraged to share in Palomar's rich tradition of research and education.

 The heart of the Palomar Observatory community is the Observatory staff—a team of administrative, technical, maintenance, service, and telescope support professionals that affect smooth day-to-day operations and effective instrument performance.
 Roughly two dozen staff live and/or work at the Observatory.
 Due to the Observatory's remote location, Palomar staff have a broad range of responsibilities.
-Our staff do everything from support and operate the sophisticated telescopes and instruments used in Palomar's research mission; maintain the Observatory buildings, infrastructure, and grounds; and provide lodging and means for visiting astronomers.
+Our staff do everything from support and operate the sophisticated telescopes and instruments used in Palomar's research mission; maintain the Observatory buildings, infrastructure, and grounds; and provide lodging and meals for visiting astronomers.

 Palomar Observatory's docent volunteers are an important part of the Observatory community, and a central component of our public outreach efforts.
 Palomar docents give of themselves to share our Palomar traditions with Observatory visitors and our Southern California neighbors.
-The docents participate in a wide range of activities for the visiting public such as leading tours of the 200-inch Hale Telescope, conducting nighttime programs, and representing the Observatory at external community events.
+The docents participate in a wide range of activities for the visiting public such as leading tours of the 200-inch (5.1-meter) Hale Telescope, conducting nighttime programs, and representing the Observatory at external community events.
 For more on our docent program, please visit the Palomar docents page.

 Friends of the Observatory